f5devcentral/f5-techXchange2023-ModernApps/lab_1.0.md

 ![](./images/site-mgmt-waiting.png)

-The site will go through the follow state transitions
+The site will go through the follow state transitions, wait till you see the site "Online"

 <img src="images/site-states.png" alt="UDF Resources 2" width="600"/>